 |Further details indoors|

-Very large double bedroom has plenty of wardrobe and storage space.There is a brand new double bed and bedroom furniture and door that lead onto glorious spacious terrace with views of the surrounding countryside.
+The Bathroom is a good size and has a bath with overhead shower attachment, hand basin and WC.
+Very large double bedroom has plenty of wardrobe and storage space.There is a brand new double bed and bedroom furniture with a door that leads onto the glorious sunny spacious terrace with views of the surrounding countryside and a BBQ.

 |Further details outdoors|